The Most Comprehensive

 Synchronization testing of the watch ana-digi, and verification of all functions (alarm, chrono, light, etc.)

 "But all my UDT Chronosport watch needs is a battery."
-This statement is 100% NOT true, and leads us to the second question, "How long should a battery last in a UDT Chronosport watch?"
+This statement is 100% NOT true, and leads us to the second question, "How long should a new battery last in a UDT Chronosport watch?"
 A new, properly installed battery in a UDT with NORMAL consumption (the measurement of how many amps are required to do the WORK of the movement) is anywhere from 12 to 22 months.
 Why the broad range?
 One variable associated with this theoretical estimate and also with the real world service life is how many of the consumers you intentionally use, or which may be 'accidentally' utilized.
 The light and the alarm are the biggest purposeful consumers in the UDT.
 So if you use the light and the alarm with greater frequency and/or duration (these are NOT the same), you can expect to require an annual battery change, or perhaps even sooner than 12 months to be on the safe side.
 Your UDT light button can also become accidentally depressed if you store the watch in a pack or pants pocket (something we do not recommend), and this constant depressing of the light button will rapidly drain the battery.
-We can perform an annual (12 months maximum OR LESS from your last battery service WITH US) for as low as $115 plus return shipping on any Type II UDT Chronosport watch we have previously serviced in the last 12 months, and which does not need any additional service.
+We can perform an annual (12 months maximum OR LESS from your last battery service WITH US) for as low as $115 plus return shipping on any Type II UDT Chronosport watch we have previously serviced in the last 12 months, and which does NOT need any additional service.

 Finally, and which is probably the case with most UDTs (due to the fact that the parts are now 30-plus years old), the LCD panel can 'age out'.
 When this occurs, the consumption of the panel increases beyond its technical specification, and this WILL cause a more rapid battery drain.
 There is no way the end user can know if the panel is consuming at a higher rate, just by looking at it.
 This can only be verified by checking the consumption of the panel in isolation and/or by checking the consumption of the panel in a test mode, such as can be done with our test equipment.
 We can also print an official receipt of this test, if you desire.
 Some LCD panels will 'fade' in the character appearance (gold tone fades and black characters fade), and this is an indication that the panel is aging, but some panels will look to be normal and still have higher than normal consumption.
 The LCD panels are now so rare that we no longer replace a high consuming panel if it functions and the characters are visible.
 Therefore we recommend that you have your UDT serviced once every year.
 A plus to having yearly service is that any other issues in the watch, specifically water resistance, will be addressed every 12 months.
 This could save your watch from having to have more costly repairs should one of the water resistant seals become compromised due to shock, chemicals, etc.